Focke-Wulf Fw 58 Weihe

 The Focke-Wulf Fw 58 Weihe (Harrier) was a twin-engine multi-role aircraft designed and produced by the German aircraft manufacturer Focke-Wulf.

 It was developed in response to a request from the Luftwaffe, which sought a multi-role aircraft that could be operated as an advanced trainer for pilots, gunners and radio operators alike.
 The resulting Fw 58 was a low-wing monoplane powered by a pair of Argus As 10C V-8 piston engines mounted in nacelles on the wing's leading edges.
 The crew were seated under an enclosed canopy.
 Aft of the flight deck, the fuselage was open to form a moveable MG 15 machine gun station.
 The tailwheel undercarriage was retractable.
 The nose could either be glazed or faired over.
 The first prototype performed its maiden flight in 1935; the Fw 58 entered regular service two years later.

 The Fw 58 was procured in large numbers by the Luftwaffe and thus was widely used across Germany for the training of several categories of military personnel.
 Furthermore, the type was routinely operated in other capacities, including as a VIP transport, air ambulance, feeder airliner, photo reconnaissance and weather research aircraft.
 It was also operated as an airliner by the German flag carrier Deutsche Luft Hansa.
 Several were owned by private pilots, including the aeronautical engineer Kurt Tank.
 Outside of Germany, the type was built under license by several other nations, including Bulgaria, Hungary and Brazil.
-Other nations that procured the Fw 58 included the Netherlands, Romania, Croatia and Turkey.
+Other nations that procured the Fw 58 included the Netherlands, Sweden, Romania, Croatia and Turkey.